 The High Desert Food and Farm Alliance (HDFFA) and some of our wonderful Partners are great examples of influential women running farms and businesses that set a precedent in sustainable agriculture practices.
-We asked Emma Layden, an impressive female business partner of HDFFA, to share about their path to owning a successful business.
+We interviewed Emma Layden and Kristi Hiaasen, impressive female business partners of HDFFA, to share about their path to owning a successful business.

 Meet Emma Layden, part owner of Feast Food Co.
 Emma went to school for entrepreneurship and has always been interested in starting a business.
 She is now running a successful brick-and-mortar.